RomainPastureau/find_delay/README.md

 ## What is find_delay?
 **find_delay** is a **Python package** that tries to find the delay where a time series appears in another via cross-correlation.
-It can theoretically work with any time series (see the examples in the ``__main__`` of the file), but was created to try to align audio files.
+It can theoretically work with any time series (see the examples in the [demos folder](https://github.com/RomainPastureau/find_delay/tree/main/demos), but was created to try to align audio files.
 **[Read the documentation here!](https://find-delay.readthedocs.io/en/latest/)**

+## How to
+The best way to use this function is to install the find_delay module for Python by running `py -m pip install find-delay`.

+You can then import the function by writing `from find_delay import find_delay` (or `from find_delay import find_delays` if you want to locate multiple excerpts in one big time series).

+You can also run demos/demo.py to get four examples (in that case, you will need to download the .wav files present in the repository and place them in the same folder for examples 3 and 4).

 ## Quick use for audio files
 To find when an excerpt starts in an audio file, use the `find_delay` function and fill only the first four parameters;
 leave the other parameters default (just set `plot_figure = True` if you want to visualize the output of the function).

 ## Specifics
-The function accepts two arrays containing time series - the time series can be of different frequency or amplitude - the only condition for the function to work is that the second array must be entirely contained into the first (note: if this is not the case, try to run the function with the beginning of the second array only).
+The function accepts two arrays containing time series - the time series can be of different frequency or amplitude.

 The function can then calculate the envelope of the time series (recommended for audio files) and apply a band-pass filter to the result.